Schuermi7/etherpad-mysql-docker/README.md

 To edit the Etherpad settings.json, it is necessary to clone the Git repository:

-`git clone git://github.com/ether/etherpad-docker.git && cd etherpad-docker`
+`git clone git://github.com/Schuermi7/etherpad-mysql-docker.git && cd etherpad-mysql-docker`

-Then edit the settings.json to your liking and run:
+Then edit the settings.json to your liking, change your Database settings in the docker-compose.yml und run:

-`docker build -t <YOUR_USERNAME>/etherpad-docker .`

-This image could also be used as a base for Docker Etherpad images integrated with MySQL, etc.
+`docker-compose up` or `docker-compose up -d` to start it detached.